TechLabs-Aachen-e-V/WiSe20_Team_10_Main/reports/report.md

 TechLabs Group 10

-# Determining win percentage from draft phase in a professional League of Legends game
+# Determining the Winner of Draft Phase in a Professional League of Legends Game
 *"So many noobs, will matchmaking ever find balance?"* - Akali

 1. [Introduction](#Introduction)